S3 method for class 'interval_index'

 print(ix, max_elements = 4)

-#> Named interval_index with 3 elements, default bounds [start, end).
+#> Named interval_index with 3 elements, default query bounds [start, end).

 #>